tschutter/digital-dc-power-supply/README.rst

 `Article 379`_ documents two choices when using a transformer and rectifier as opposed to a laptop power brick, a 22V 2.5A version and a 30V 2.0A version.
-The article states that the max output voltage should be at least 2V lower than the input voltage.
+The article states that the input voltage (DC to CONN6 on the circuit board) should be at least 2V greater than the max output voltage.

+I confused myself with the multiple "input" voltages in this circuit.
+Given a 24V transformer:

+1) The input voltage to the transformer is 115V RMS AC.

+2) The input voltage to the rectifier diodes is 24V RMS AC.

+3) The input voltage to the reservoir capacitor is a little more complex.
+The peak voltage is 24 RMS AC * 1.414 = 33.6V DC.
+But the average voltage is more like 24 RMS AC * 0.9 = 21.5V DC.

+4) The input voltage at CONN6 on the circuit board is a little harder to determine, but I would guess the average (ripple current) voltage is about 33V DC.
+This is dependent upon the value of the reservoir capacitor.

+So it appears that I chose the 30V version when I sourced the transformer.

-It appears that I chose the 22V option with a lesser max current of 2.0A:
+But it appears that I chose the 22V version when sourcing the 3000

-* I purchased a 24V 2.0A transformer
+|micro| F reservoir capacitor and when assembling the circuit board:

 * R10 is 4.7K |ohms|
 * Z1 has been replaced by a wire
 * C7 was not installed